Neo-Riemannian theory: Triadic transformations and voice leading

 Any combination of the L, P, and R transformations will act inversely on major and minor triads: for instance, R-then-P transposes C major down a minor third, to A major via A minor, whilst transposing C minor to E♭ minor up a minor 3rd via E♭ major.

 Initial work in neo-Riemannian theory treated these transformations in a largely harmonic manner, without explicit attention to voice leading.
 Later, Cohn pointed out that neo-Riemannian concepts arise naturally when thinking about certain problems in voice leading.
 For example, two triads (major or minor) share two common tones and can be connected by stepwise voice leading the third voice if and only if they are linked by one of the L, P, R transformations described above.
 (This property of stepwise voice leading in a single voice is called voice-leading parsimony.)
 Note that here the emphasis on inversional relationships arises naturally, as a byproduct of interest in "parsimonious" voice leading, rather than being a fundamental theoretical postulate, as it was in Riemann's work.

-More recently, Dmitri Tymoczko has argued that the connection between neo-Riemannian operations and voice leading is only approximate (see below).
+Dmitri Tymoczko has argued that the connection between neo-Riemannian operations and voice leading is only approximate (see below).
 Furthermore, the formalism of neo-Riemannian theory treats voice leading in a somewhat oblique manner: "neo-Riemannian transformations," as defined above, are purely harmonic relationships that do not necessarily involve any particular mapping between the chords' notes.